lambdaclass/concrete/ROADMAP.md

     and invalidation have a discipline, and audit/report views can ask relational questions without reparsing prose.

+    Phase 8.5 already owns the typed acyclic query/cache driver, scheduling, and invalidation; do not reopen or replace it here.
+What remains deferred is a general Datalog/stratified derivation layer or user-visible query language.
-    Park this with the DB.
-Do not build a Datalog engine, query language, or Salsa-like database now.
-The trigger is a real `CompilerDB` consumer whose facts are awkward as hand-written maps/joins.
-The first investigation should compare a small stratified internal rule layer against ordinary typed Lean functions over `CompilerDB`, and it must keep the user language unchanged: no user-facing logic language, no implicit effects, and no hidden second truth source.
+    The trigger is a real `CompilerDB` relation family whose rules are awkward as ordinary typed Lean functions/maps/joins.
+The first investigation should compare a small stratified internal rule layer against those ordinary typed functions, reuse Phase 8.5 dependency/certificate machinery, and keep the user language unchanged: no user-facing logic language, no implicit effects, and no hidden second truth source.

     Done when a design note demonstrates one concrete relation family (for example provenance invalidation or package evidence queries), includes an acyclicity/stratification story, shows replayable derived-fact output, and rejects a cyclic or stale derived fact.
-Until then, this remains a future reference, not Phase 6.5 work.
+Until then, this remains a future rule-layer reference, not unfinished incremental-compiler work.
 17. Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET,